cfis/ibmpc/docs/part3-text-receiver.md

 Error handling notes:

-- In GW-BASIC, `ERR` is read-only, you cannot not assign to it.
+- In GW-BASIC, `ERR` is read-only, you cannot assign to it.
 - Use `RESUME 40` to return to the wait loop. `RESUME NEXT` continues after a failed `INPUT$` and can trigger "Resume without error".
 - If you see gibberish, double-check that both ends have the same baud rate, parity, and data bits.
 I made this mistake a couple of times.